rajp152k/rajp152k.github.io/content/post/the-definitive-guide-to-books.md

-and intellectual entities but writing is the guru that teaches you how to swim and dive and evaporate seas and make it rain on deserts and communicate with marine life and unlock secrets from the deepest trenches and generating tsunamis and ... well ..., yeah ..., you get the point..
+and intellectual entities but writing is the guru that teaches you how to swim and dive and evaporate seas and make it rain on deserts and communicate with marine life and unlock secrets from the deepest trenches and generate tsunamis and ... well ..., yeah ..., you get the point..

 I have blogged regularly for the majority of my last 4 years of